circuithub/atmosphere/README.md

 	results = "This string was generated inside the work function" atmosphere.doneWith(ticket, error, results)

 #[3.]
-Which possible jobs should this server register to handle
+Which possible jobs should this server register to handle?
 handleJobs =
 	remoteFunction: localFunction #object key must match job.type